stephanos/blog/content/rewire-elixir-dependency-injection.md

 By following this approach, we keep our production code completely free of testing concerns and the test can still be run concurrently!

+You can use it with any mocking library, not just `mox`.
+Or just stubs you defined yourself.
+It only cares about dependency injection.

 ## Ehm, But How Does it Work?

 `rewire` is a macro, imported via `import Rewire`.